winstonsolutions/my-component-library/README.md

 To install the component library, use npm or yarn:

 Using npm
-npm install my-component-library
+npm install @winstonsolutions/my-component-library

 Using yarn
-yarn add my-component-library
+yarn add @winstonsolutions/my-component-library

 ## Usage
 To use the components in your project, import them as follows: